tytydraco/yessleep/out/A_Lullaby_for_Christmas_Part_1.md

   "Yeah, chief.
 It's a whole other thing to be in a room with these fucking monsters.
 I know what you're feeling."

   "Just give me a minute, yeah?"
-I asked, still breathing heavily with the snow melting beneath my knees.
+I asked, still breathing heavily.

   "You got it.
 Want me to throw her in a cell?"